RNXVIII/project-1-resubmission/README.md

 the querys should be better and more adjusted than before but on very few devices it looks somehwat not right due to it having akward widths and heights.

+## small query issue

+in the querys some code may be almost duplicated , some is so that it works on smaller devices as things have been adjusted but a small amount of it could be a duplicate to the actual css not in the query which could make it slightly harder to read , appologies for this as i didnt have the time to clean it up

 # thats it!

 thank you for taking the time to read through all of this and i hope you enjoy the project!